Innovation and collaborative, synchronized program management for new programs

 For part production, the team utilizes the university’s infrastructure.
 While sponsors manufacture many machined parts, the team produces all carbon fiber reinforced plastic (CFRP) body work at their own workshop.

 “The superior quality and richness of the CAD models created using NX reduces the time and effort required to achieve a high level of workmanship,” says Herzog.
 “This substantially contributes to our success in endurance competitions.”
-They use Teamcenter® software, also from Siemens PLM Software, for product data management and workflow-driven collaboration.
+They use Teamcenter® software, also from Siemens Digital Industries Software, for product data management and workflow-driven collaboration.
 This PLM system connects people and processes with a digital thread for innovation, eliminating the traditional barriers between functional silos.

 “All of our team members take part in the race car development processes using the software’s intuitive user interface,” says Herzog.
-“Deeply integrated with all Siemens PLM Software solutions, including NX, Teamcenter makes it easy to manage, document and track the entire product development process through all versions, variations and alterations of a design.”
+“Deeply integrated with all Siemens Digital Industries Software solutions, including NX, Teamcenter makes it easy to manage, document and track the entire product development process through all versions, variations and alterations of a design.”

 To make it easy for all team members to use Teamcenter, including those with non-technical tasks, E-Motion Rennteam implemented the software with an extremely slim process structure.
 “This makes it possible for students pressed for time between lectures and exams to catch up with the current project status without a meeting,” adds Reichelt.
 “As this saves a lot of time, Teamcenter is the most central tool for all E-Motion Rennteam members.”